-Housing eight programs from the School of Art and Design, the six floor Visual Arts Center stands to bridge Huntington’s historic downtown and the future of Marshall University.
+Housing eight programs from the School of Art & Design, the six-floor Visual Arts Center stands to bridge Huntington’s historic downtown and the future of Marshall University.

 Marshall University’s Visual Arts Center in downtown Huntington paints a picture of old meets new: The site of the VAC, once the historic Anderson-Newcomb Co. building, was built in 1902 — the same year Marshall began its visual arts program.